 Actors will participate in vocal and physical warm-ups as a group.

 You will read excerpts from the script with other actors and/or by yourself.
 Be prepared to read for all parts.

-The Cast List will be posted on the front door at ArtsView, on Facebook, and on our website by 5:00pm, Saturday, June 20th.
+The Cast List will be posted on the front door at ArtsView, on Facebook, and on our website once the show is cast.

-All performances will tentatively be held at ArtsView Children’s Theatre
+All rehearsals will be held at ArtsView Children's Theatre.